What is a ranch steak? We’re glad you asked!

 - 10 How to Prepare Ranch Steak for Grilling or Smoking

 - 11 How to Cook Ranch Steak on a Grill or Smoker

 - 12 Three Best Ranch Steak Recipes from Around the Web

 - 13 Conclusion

-What is Ranch Steak?
+What is a Ranch Steak?

-The Ranch steak is a real tasty cut of meat.
+The ranchers steak is a real tasty cut of meat.
 Very underrated, with many butchers and beef buffs claiming it makes a great alternative to the more expensive cuts such as Sirloin Tip or the Flat Iron steak.

 It comes from the shoulder area of the cow.
 Therefore the muscle is worked a little more compared to other primals, leading to it lacking the tenderness of some other cuts.